 Walk or take the streetcar west to the Tucson Museum of Art.
 Here you’ll find an always-fascinating array of exhibits on western, indigenous, Latinx, and Tucson art.

 The museum also owns several historic houses and buildings you can explore to learn about the history of the downtown area.
-The museum is open Thursday through Sunday and cost $12.
+The museum is open Wednesday through Sunday and admission is $15 for adults.

 While you wait for lunch—the nachos, quesadillas, and quinoa bowls are excellent—you can listen to live music or shop for LPs, vintage finds, art, and more at the Crow’s Nest, Art House Centro, Old Paint Record Shop, and La Zia Native Arts.